Simply Self-Healing with Amy B. Scher

 The missing piece is always the soul piece.
 What is literally depressed inside of this person?
 What are they suppressing?
 What are they pushing down that no medication can reach?

-Doctors now send patients to Amy — because they give the medication, they do the blood work, they run the MRI — and it's not enough.
+Doctors now send patients to Amy because they give the medication, run the MRI, do the blood work — and it's not enough.
 After Amy does the emotional work with someone?
 Their blood work improves.
 Their MRI shows changes.
 Their doctors call her and say: I don't know what you did.

 She gets to the root.
 And the root is always emotional.